"

 Case study of our customer l'aventure Michelin: The Climate Partner projects that our customers can support are selected to focus on the 17 UN Sustainable Development Goals and fulfill many of the goals directly with measures on the ground.

-166 kg of CO² had to be neutralized for the production of the tickets.
-This was achieved with the combined project VERs + Regional Commitment.
-This is a project initiated by the Schutzgemeinschaft Deutscher Wald e.V.
+To offset the CO₂ emissions generated by the production of the admission tickets, 166 kg of CO₂ had to be offset.
+This was achieved through the combined VERs + Regional Engagement project.
+This initiative was launched by the Schutzgemeinschaft Deutscher Wald e.V.
 (German Forest Protection Association).
-Carbon offsetting is carried out entirely via a climate protection project that is certified according to international standards.
-The project protects over 97,000 hectares (climatepartner.com/1056) protects the forest in Pará on the Brazilian Amazon estuary and avoids commercial deforestation.
-It creates alternative sources of income for the local families, e.g. through trade in the açaí fruit.
+The project protects over 97,000 hectares (climatepartner.com/1056) protects the forest in Pará at the mouth of the Amazon River in Brazil and prevents commercial deforestation.
+It creates alternative sources of income for local families, such as through the trade in açaí fruit.
 The largest Colombian REDD+ project protects 1,150,200 hectares of rainforest and preserves its biodiversity (climatepartner.com/1402).
-It provides education, healthcare, sanitation, food security and other social services for 16,000 indigenous people.
+It provides education, health care, sanitation, food security, and other social services for 16,000 Indigenous people.

-In addition, as a combined project, one tree is planted in Germany for every tonne of CO² offset, thus helping German forests to adapt to climate change.
+As part of a complementary initiative, one tree is planted in Germany for every metric ton of CO₂ offset, thereby helping German forests adapt to climate change.

 10 of 17 targets supported